KewbitXMR/python-haveno-client/README.md

-# Haveno Client
+# Python Haveno Client

-The Haveno Client is a Python gRPC client that allows you to interact with Haveno, a decentralized cryptocurrency trading platform.
+The Haveno Client is a Python gRPC client that allows you to interact with the Haveno daemon, a decentralized cryptocurrency trading platform.
 This client enables you to connect to Haveno servers, access market data, manage accounts, and perform trades programmatically.

 ## Features